Tuition and Financial Aid

 Student loans for US Citizens and US Permanent Residents

-There are three loan programs available to Evening MBA and Weekend MBA students.
+Below are the loan programs available to Evening MBA and Weekend MBA students.

 Direct Unsubsidized Loan - The Direct Unsubsidized Loan is available to US citizens and US permanent residents who enroll in two or more courses each quarter.
-The Direct Unsubsidized Loan, which is not credit-based, carries a fixed interest rate of 5.41 percent and an annual borrowing limit of $20,500.
+The Direct Unsubsidized Loan, which is not credit-based, carries a fixed interest rate of 6.21 percent, an origination fee of 1.072 percent, and an annual borrowing limit of $20,500.

 Private, credit-based alternative loan - All students can apply for a private, credit-based alternative loan.
 Students can borrow up to the full cost of attendance (set by the financial aid office) minus all other financial assistance.
 The terms of private loans are set by the lender.